jgraley/cotest/coroutines/docs/getting-started.md

  - We keep going until we've made test cases that excercise all the surprising but legal corner cases.

 Caveats:
 The assumption that `Example1()` is always started first is deliberately vague, and only serves to simplify the example.
-A sanitiser or Valgrind might discover the unprotected `var_x` but I beleive the example could be recoded using a second mutex to prevent this while retaining the bug.
-The bug would then be an assumption about the order in which competing threadsw aquire the two mutexes.
+A sanitiser or Valgrind might discover the unprotected `var_x` but I believe the example could be recoded using a second mutex to prevent `var_x`; the bug would then be an assumption about the order in which competing threads acquire the two mutexes.

 Please see [the Cotest mutex example](coroutines/test/cotest-mutex.cc).